survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 Facebook's [React](https://facebook.github.io/react/) is a popular alternative for developing web applications.
 Even if you don't use it, it can be valuable to understand how to configure it.

-## create-react-app - Get Started Fast
+## Get Started Fast with *create-react-app*

 [create-react-app](https://www.npmjs.com/package/create-react-app) encapsulates a lot of best practices related to developing React applications.
 It's particularly useful if you want to get started with a little project fast with minimal setup.

 One of the main attractions of *create-react-app* is a feature known as *ejecting*.
 This means that instead of treating it as a project dependency, you'll get a full webpack setup out of it.

 There's a gotcha, though.
-After you eject, you cannot go back to the dependency based model and you will have to maintain the resulting setup yourself.
+After you eject, you cannot go back to the dependency-based model, and you will have to maintain the resulting setup yourself.

 ## Setting Up Babel with React